 In addition to wine tasting and winery tours, there is the lovely town of Franschhoek with gift shops, art galleries and sidewalk cafes.

 In 1924 a grain silo opened near Cape Town’s waterfront and served its original function until 2001.
-Most recently the grain elevator portion of the silo complex was turned into a hotel, restaurant and rooftop bar above what will become the Zeitz Museum of Contemporary Art.
+Most recently the grain elevator portion of the silo complex was turned into a hotel, restaurant and rooftop bar above the Zeitz Museum of Contemporary Art.

 The Silo Hotel has 28 rooms, including a one bedroom penthouse.
 Each room was individually designed and decorated by Liz Biden.
 Bright, colorful and eclectic pieces contrast with the modern, industrial architecture.
 Rooms are bright, colorful and offer either a view of the water-front or the city and Table Mountain.